MScholtes/WebServer/https.md

-﻿# How to enable http encryption
+﻿# How to enable https encryption
-You can also let the Powershell Webserver deliver encrypted traffic.
+You can also let the **Powershell Webserver** deliver encrypted traffic.
 This is done using the encryption stack of the operating system.

 The following description describes the use of a self-created certificate.
 This must be accepted or imported on the browser page.

-If a valid certificate already exists, steps 1 and 7 are skipped and in step 2 you have to use the thumbprint of your certificate
+If a valid certificate already exists you want to use, steps 1 and 7 are skipped and in step 2 you have to use the thumbprint of your certificate

 ## Step 1: Create self-signed certificate
 Start an administrative Powershell console.
-With the following commands you create a certificate
+With the following commands you create a certificate:
 ```powershell
 # create self-signed certificate ('localhost', first found IPv4 address, hostname and FQDN is used for it)
 $FIRSTIP = (Get-NetIPAddress -AddressFamily IPv4 | Select -First 1).IPAddress